She looked as elegant as ever and my heart contracted. I had not been expecting to see her and I was surprised, if not a little sad.

 Letting go doesn’t mean the love you have for them ends.
 Everyone I’ve ever called a friend has added something to my life, or taught me something important about myself.
 Even on the rare occasions when a friendship didn’t end as well as I would have hoped, I’ve learned to let go with love, sending a silent prayer of thanks for everything that person brought into my life.

 I write this as my train flies past gorgeous French countryside.
 I’m travelling from London to Paris to meet our very own Brenda Coffee and to share a couple of days of girl time with her.
-We can’t remain friends with everyone our entire lives and if we tried to, then we’d miss out on making space for new friends.
+We can’t remain friends with everyone our entire lives and if we tried to, then we’d miss out on making space for new friends to come in.